 The Student Code of Conduct, embodying the ideals of academic honesty, integrity, human rights, and responsible citizenship, governs all academic work and student behavior at Montana Western.
 Student enrollment presupposes a commitment to the principles and policies embodied in the Code, which sets forth standards of acceptable student conduct, disciplinary sanctions for breach of the standards of student conduct, and procedures to be followed in adjudicating charges of both academic and non-academic misconduct.
-Published in the Student Handbook (http://www.umwestern.edu/studentlife/studenthandbook.pdf), the Student Conduct Code is administered by the Dean of Students.
+The Student Conduct Code is published in the Student Handbook and administered by the Dean of Students.
+The Student Handbook is available on the Student Affairs website: http://my.umwestern.edu/studentlife/.